Can You Mount a TV in an Apartment?

 Using the hardware that comes with your mounting kit, proceed to securely attach the bracket to the wall by fastening the screws or bolts into the holes you've just drilled.
 As you tighten the hardware, make sure to double-check that the bracket is perfectly level.

 An uneven mount can not only affect your viewing experience but also compromise the stability of your TV.
-Once you've gotten everything leveled and tightly secured, you're ready to proceed to the next step
+Once you've gotten everything leveled and tightly secured, you're ready to proceed to the next step.

 Step 4: Attach Your TV to the Bracket

 A typical TV mount consists of two main parts: one bracket designed for wall attachment and another that fastens directly to the back of your TV.
-To prepare for this, carefully lay your TV face-down on a soft, cushioned surface like a towel or blanket to protect the screen from scratches or damage.
+To prepare for this, carefully lay your TV face down on a soft, cushioned surface like a towel or blanket to protect the screen from scratches or damage.
 This position will give you easier access to the mounting holes typically found on the back of the television.

 Once your TV is safely positioned, locate the mounting holes on its backside and align them with the corresponding holes on the bracket that attaches to the TV.
-Using the screws provided in your mounting kit, secure the bracket to the back of your TV, looking to see that each screw is tightened appropriately for a secure fit.
+Using the screws provided in your mounting kit, secure the bracket to the back of your TV, ensuring that each screw is tightened appropriately for a secure fit.
 With the bracket successfully attached to your television, you're one step closer to completing your TV mounting project.

 Step 5: Attach Your TV to the Wall Bracket

 After successfully securing the brackets both to the wall and the back of your TV, you're ready for the pivotal moment of actually mounting your TV onto the wall.
 This step requires your utmost attention, as a misstep here could result in damaging your television or compromising its stability.
-It's often recommended to have a second pair of hands to help guide the TV safely onto the wall bracket.
+It's often recommended to have a second person to help guide the TV safely onto the wall bracket.

 Step 6: Consider Concealing Cords